blainegarrett/node-next-gae-demo/README.md

 eg: `gcloud --project blaine-garrett app deploy app.yaml --version main --verbosity=debug`

 <br />

-## Docker Setup
+# Local Docker Setup
+ You can build and run a docker image locally to test Docker setup locally.
+This helps debug CI issues and illustrates running the app in a container.

 Configurations are included to build docker containers using Node 16 base image.

-### Development Container
+## Development Container
- You can build and run a docker image to test Docker setup locally.
-This helps debug CI issues and illustrates running the app in a container.

  - NOTE: You should not deploy this image as next is running in development mode.
  - NOTE: Internal docker networking is set to run on port 8000 as defined in the `./ci/build.dev.Dockerfile`
 <br /><br />